Upgrade To a New Release¶

 The ping command creates two contracts between the admin parties, then exercises and archives them – providing an end-to-end test of ledger functionality.

-The recommended protocol versions is 5 (see here for more information about protocol versions).
+The recommended protocol version is 5 (see here for more information about protocol versions).

 Version 2.9 does not offer support for protocol versions 3 and 4.
-If your sync domain is running one of these protocol versions, you need to perform the upgrade described below.
+If your sync domain is running one of these protocol versions, upgrade as described below.

-Until now, the sync domains were configures to pick the latest protocol version by default.
+Until now, sync domains were configured to pick the latest protocol version by default.
 Since the protocol version is an important parameter of the sync domain, having this value set behind the scenes caused unwanted behavior.

 You now must specify the protocol version for your sync domain: